janusund/investment-calc-web/README.md

-## Simple Tic Tac Toe Game<br/>
+## Simple Investment Caculator<br/>
-A simple and intuitive React Native app to help users set, track goals.<br/>
+A simple and intuitive React web application to calculate investment.<br/>

 ## Features<br/>
-2 player Tic Tac Toe<br/>
+Able to eneter ivestment amount , interest to calculate the results in a tabular format<br/>

 ## Tech Stack<br/>
 React <br/>